YumaYX/rubydemodoc/input/date/format.md

-This Ruby code snippet demonstrates how to get the current date in ISO 8601 format.
-The code first captures the current time using `Time.now` and then formats it using the `stftime("%F")` method.
-The `%F` format specifier represents the date in ISO 8601 format, which is YYYY-MM-DD.
-The resulting formatted date string is then assigned to the variable `t`.
+This Ruby code snippet demonstrates how to get the current date in "YYYY-MM-DD" format.
+It first captures the current timestamp using `Time.now`, then formats it using the `%F` format specifier, which extracts the date portion of the timestamp.
+The result is a string representing the current date in the specified format.